raytroop/raytroop.github.io/source/_posts/resync.md

 ![image-20250815012602436](resync/image-20250815012602436.png)

+The typical flip-flops comprise master and slave latches and decoupling inverters.

+In metastability, the voltage levels of nodes A and B of the *master latch* are roughly midway between logic 1 (VDD) and 0 (GND)

+> *master latch* enter metastability

+In fact, one popular definition says that if the output of a *flip-flop* changes later than the nominal clock-to-Q propagation delay, then the flip-flop must have been metastable

+---

 ***sweep*** $\Delta t_{D \to \space \text{CK}}$

 ![image-20250815012324689](resync/image-20250815012324689.png)

+---

 ***transient noise analysis*** @ $\Delta t_{D \to \space \text{CK}} = -3.444525p$

 ![image-20250815065000958](resync/image-20250815065000958.png)

 > ![image-20250815065259004](resync/image-20250815065259004.png)

+---

+$\Delta t_{D \to \space \text{CK}}$ vs. CK-Q delay

 ---